 - Complete this form and send it back to the LCRA Benefits Team, postmarked no later than Oct.
 22, 2021.

 - If you miss this deadline, your current benefit elections will carry forward to next year at the 2022 premiums.

 - Remember: If you drop coverage or remove a dependent or spouse from any plan, you will not be able to add coverage back in future years.

 UnitedHealthcare Choice Plus provides in-network and out-of-network benefits.
 View the copays and benefits.
 If you become Medicare eligible, it is important to note that for coordination of benefit purposes Medicare becomes primary and UHC becomes secondary.

 Retirees who enroll in the LCRA group medical plan automatically receive prescription coverage through UHC.
 The plan categorizes prescription drugs into three pricing tiers, with additional tiers for specialty drugs.
 Review the pricing tiers and copays.
 UHC provides a prescription drug list that shows the pricing tiers for the most commonly prescribed medications (this list is subject to change throughout the year).
 It’s organized by the type of medication so you and your doctor can see all the covered medications for specific conditions.

 For your convenience, you can fill a 90-day supply of maintenance prescriptions at a retail pharmacy.
 The cost would be the equivalent of paying for three months.
 You also have the option to save money by filling prescriptions via mail order.

 UHC participants also have access to additional benefits:

-Virtual Visits offers 24-hour telemedicine support from the comfort of your home and the copay is now $0.
+Virtual Visits offers 24-hour telemedicine support from the comfort of your home, and the copay is $0.